Paragraph 175: The Nazi era

-In 1935, the Nazis strengthened Paragraph 175 by redefining the crime as a felony and thus increasing the maximum penalty from six months' to five years' imprisonment.
-Further, they removed the longtime tradition that the law applied only to 'intercourse-like' acts (meaning the police could not prosecute unless substantial proof of intercourse was given).
-A criminal offense would now exist if "objectively the general sense of shame was offended" and subjectively "the debauched intention was present to excite sexual desire in one of the two men, or a third".
+In 1935, the Nazis strengthened Paragraph 175 by reclassifying the crime as a felony, thus increasing the maximum penalty from six months' to five years' imprisonment.
+Further, the law's historically narrow application only to 'intercourse-like' acts (meaning the police could not prosecute unless substantial proof of intercourse was given) was redefined.
+This expanded offenses to include "objectively the general sense of shame was offended" and subjectively "the debauched intention was present to excite sexual desire in one of the two men, or a third".
 Mutual physical contact was no longer necessary.
 This formulation was fundamentally different from traditional sodomy laws, but similar to the law against gross indecency in the United Kingdom since 1885.

 Beyond that – much as had already been planned in 1925 – a new Paragraph 175a was created, punishing "qualified cases" as schwere Unzucht ("severe lewdness") with no less than one year and no more than ten years in the penitentiary.
 These included: